ERP vs. Accounting Software: Differences Explained

 Users Users can be in any department; anyone with a license can use the ERP with some training or tutorials Users are only in accounting departments; may need to be certified accountants to use the software

-An easy way to tell these two apart is to think of accounting software as a subset of ERP software.
-Nearly every ERP will include some accounting capabilities, on top of the other non-financial tools in order to provide a true enterprise system.
+An easy way to distinguish these two is to think of accounting software as a subset of ERP software.
+Nearly every ERP will include some accounting capabilities on top of the other non-financial tools to provide a true enterprise system.
 Meanwhile, an accounting system will just handle the financial management, planning, and budgeting your organization needs.

 As an example, imagine a very small business or startup.
-For the first few years of operation, they can probably get by with just accounting software.
-It is after they start to grow they’ll need to upgrade to an ERP which can continue to scale with their increasing operations.
+They can probably get by with just accounting software designed for small businesses for the first few years of operation.
+However, after they start to grow, they’ll need to upgrade to an ERP that can continue to scale with their increasing operations.

 SAP Business One Cash flow